 - Tweet to a group or tag or post to a Facebook group the notes taken for that session or chapter for every student

-- Most favorited or liked tweet or post wins the game.
+- The most liked tweet or post wins the game.
 This capitalized on the power of social media for likes.
-Leverage on students’ online social habits.
+Leverage students’ online social habits.

 Bonus: Chats for note-taking

-As it happened, perhaps the only reliable self chat of a popular platform I found and tested is LINE Memo which you can read about and more in An Interesting App To Take Notes – LINE Memo/Keep and its benefits that also includes the use of modern popular or social platforms such as TikTok and LyricsTraining for fun-infused note-taking.
+As it happened, perhaps the only reliable self-chat of a popular platform I found and tested is LINE Memo which you can read about and more in An Interesting App To Take Notes – LINE Memo/Keep and its benefits that also include the use of modern popular or platforms such as LyricsTraining for fun-infused note-taking.
 For example, kids or non-English speakers can learn John Lennon’s Stand By Me and Imagine with LyricsTraining.

-Whichever note-taking activities you choose, have fun and encourage yourself, students and children develop a habit to take good visual, audio, and written notes, and train their logical thinking skills.
-Good luck!
+Whichever note-taking activities you choose, have fun and encourage yourself, students, and children to develop a habit to take good visual, audio, and written notes, and train their logical thinking skills.